[HISTORY: Adopted by the Town Board of the Town of Riverhead as indicated in article histories. Amendments noted where applicable.]

 Amendments to the application or to the plans and specifications accompanying the same may be filed at any time prior to the completion of the work, subject to the approval of the Building Inspector.

-The development of a lot within a residential or agricultural zoning use district shall conform to the following standards in the consideration of a building permit:
+The development of a lot within a residential or agricultural zoning use district and/or located within 150 feet of the boundary of any state or local designated freshwater wetland or 300 feet of the boundary of any state or local designated tidal wetland shall conform to the following standards in the consideration of a building permit:

 Stormwater runoff or natural drainage shall not be diverted so as to overload existing drainage systems, create flooding, cause erosion or cause the need for additional drainage facilities on other private or public real property.